haigmouchian/Kaggle---Churn-Modelling/README.md

 All the code until the modelling (EDA, Data prep, Feature Engineering) was done by me.

-In this 1st iteration I have tested the following things:
+In the 1st iteration I have tested the following things:
 * Different features: some with binned nummerical variables, some with Normalizing transformation (i.e.: Box-Cox)
 * Different resampling techniques in order to deal with the imabalanced label: Undersampling, Oversampling, SMOTE.
 * Different models for classification: Naive-Bayes, Logistic Regression, SVC, Random Forest, XGBoost